Midland, Texas: Avery v. Midland County

 In 1967, the U.S. Supreme Court heard the case Avery v.
 Midland County.
 Midland mayor Hank Avery had sued Midland County, challenging the electoral-districting scheme in effect for elections to the County Commissioner's Court.
 The county districts geographically quartered the county, but Midland, in the northwestern quarter, had 97% of the county's population.
 A judge, elected on an at-large basis, provided a fifth vote, but the result was that the three rural commissioners, representing only 3% of the county's population, held a majority of the votes.

 The Court held that the scheme violated the Fourteenth Amendment's Equal Protection clause.
 A dissenting minority held that this example of the Warren Court's policy of incorporation at the local-government level exceeded its constitutional authority.

 Geography

-Midland is in the Permian Basin in West Texas plains.
+Midland is in the Permian Basin in the West Texas plains.

 According to the United States Census Bureau, the city has an area of 71.5 square miles (185.2 km^{2}), of which 71.3 square miles (184.7 km^{2}) is land and 0.2 square mile (0.5 km^{2}) (0.28%) is water.

 Climate

-Midland has a semi-arid climate (Köppen BSh or BSk) with hot summers and cool to mild winters.
+Midland has a hot semi-arid climate (Köppen BSh) bordering upon a hot arid climate (BWh) and a cool semi-arid climate (BSk) with hot to sweltering summers and cool to mild winters.
 It occasionally has cold waves during the winter, but rarely sees extended periods of below-freezing cold.
+It also sometimes sees very warm to hot conditions in winter due to chinook winds deciding from the mountains.

 Midland receives approximately 13.5 in of precipitation per year, much of which falls in the summer.
-Highs exceed 90 °F on 115 days per year and 100 °F on 24 days while lows fall to 32 °F or below on 58 days.
+Highs exceed 90 °F on 115 afternoons per year and 100 °F on 24 afternoons while lows fall to 32 °F or below on 58 mornings.